-Approved-regulatory approval to market and sell product obtained in the U.S., EU and other countries.
+Approved-regulatory approval to market and sell product obtained in the U.S., EU or other countries.

 Phase 3 or Pivotal-Product in large-scale clinical trials conducted to obtain regulatory approval to market and sell a drug.
-Typically, these trials are initiated following encouraging Phase II trial results.

 Phase 2-Product in clinical trials to establish dosing and efficacy in patients.